briceln/DataScience/README.md

 ### 3.1.2 Project status at the beginning of the course

 # 3.2 Our research

+The purpose of this research is the following:
+*To what extend and in what way, can different data science techniques be used on kinematic recordings to contribute to a valid and reliable diagnosis, made by a doctor, on Musculoskeletal Disorders.*

+To achieve this research, we had at our disposal 2 types of dataset, RAW dataset and converted dataset.
+With the converted dataset, we created a cleaned dataset.

 ## 3.2.1 Figure out how the X,Y and Z planes are used in the data
 ![Task on Azure Scrum Board](./res/img/task-understand-how-planes-are-used.png)